 - Lack of a grounding line.
 The lack of a ground wire can be a shock hazard because errant electrical surges will be directed through you instead of the ground wire.

 - No temperature rating.
 High-heat areas can cause brittle wires, which can lead to systems that short-circuit frequently or stop working altogether.

 - Free-air system.
 Knob-and-tube wiring is meant to be a free-air system, meaning the wires stand away from surfaces because of the knobs.
 But modern insulation can reduce breathing room and become a fire hazard.

 - Low current carrying capacity.
 The majority of knob-and-tube systems were simply not meant to handle the number of electrical devices used in most modern homes, which can cause circuits to short and overheat.

 Many homes built with knob-and-tube wiring have been renovated to use more efficient and safer options.
-Do keep in mind that replacing the wiring throughout your house is not required—however, you should be aware that some insurance carriers will not insure your home if you have knob-and-tube wiring due to the increased risks with the systems.
+Do keep in mind that replacing the wiring throughout your house is not required—however, you should be aware that most insurance carriers will not insure your home if you have knob-and-tube wiring due to the increased risks with the systems, and replacement may be needed.
 Others may charge higher premiums.
 Contact your local insurance carrier for more information.

 For knob-and-tube systems, inspections are important

 If you are a homeowner, don’t feel pressure to replace a fully functioning knob-and-tube system.
 Do, however, make sure you have an annual inspection done to ensure your system is safe and wires are in good shape.

 If you’re a prospective home buyer, we recommend getting a home inspection before buying to see whether your future home has any conditions that you may want to consider before you buy.